VR TERROIR

 keywords: Biases & Challenges / scientific datasets / creative potential / realism and abstraction / nonverbal communication / perceptions.

-VR TERROIR explores the virtual representations of users. in collaboration with the High Performance Computing Center in Stutgart (HLRS), who have a solution to explore scientific data in Virtual or Augmented Reality settings, allowing for remote and multiple users to be present.
+VR TERROIR explores the virtual representations of users. in collaboration with the High Performance Computing Center in Stuttgart (HLRS), who have a solution to explore scientific data in Virtual or Augmented Reality settings, allowing for remote and multiple users to be present.

 It is an amazing tool, but there is a missing piece of the puzzle: how do we represent users there, in a non uncanny valley way, supporting non-verbal communication and with a right degree of realism and abstraction?